By definition, consignment inventory is inventory stocked in your warehouse, but still owned by your vendor.

 Create Vendor Invoice for Sold Quantities from Consignment Inventory

-- Open the original Purchase Order used to receive these items into your inventory when you receive the Vendor Invoice for the consigned inventory
+- Open the original Purchase Order used to receive these items into your inventory when you receive the Vendor Invoice for the consigned inventory and click Invoice

 - Override the Approved Quantity to reflect what’s been sold to your customer.